 Figure 2.
 Etv2 targets nucleosomes during reprogramming. (a) The Venn diagram shows 131,001 and 18,024 Etv2 ChIP-seq peaks at 24 hours post induction in MEF reprogramming and 3 hours post induction in day 2.5 EB, respectively.
 There are 11,751 common Etv2 peaks overlapped between MEF and EB. (b) The genomic distribution of EB specific, MEF specific and common Etv2 peaks.
 The EB and MEF specific Etv2 peaks were more likely distributed at the distal intergenic regions. (c) The heatmap shows the read density of MNase-seq, Brg1 ChIP-seq and H3K27ac ChIP-seq in MEFs, surrounding 131,001 Etv2 ChIP-seq peaks at 24 hours post induction in MEF reprogramming.
 The Etv2 peaks were divided into four quartiles based on the mean MNase-seq signals of the central 200-bp region.
 The first (lowest mean signal) and the fourth quartile (highest mean signal) were used to represent the nucleosome free region (NFR) and nucleosome. (d) The heatmap shows the ratio of NFR / nucleosome reads density, reads density of Brg1 ChIP-seq and H3K27ac ChIP-seq at EB day 2.5, surrounding 18,024 Etv2 ChIP-seq at 3 hours post induction.
 The Etv2 peaks were divided into NFR (5,291 peaks) and nucleosome (8,843 peaks) groups according to the local V-plot and fragment size profiles of ATAC-seq day 2.5 EB without Etv2 induction. (e) Sequence motif analysis by DREME and CentriMo identified a common GGAAAT motif that are significantly more enriched in NFR regions compared with the nucleosomes in both MEF and EB (Fisher's adjusted p-value=6.0E-05 and 6.8E-5).

 Figure 3.
 Brg1 maintains and stabilize the binding of Etv2. (a) The heatmap shows the fold enrichment of Etv2 ChIP-seq, Brg1 ChIP-seq and H3K27ac ChIP-seq, at 24 hours, 48 hours and 7 days post-induction of Etv2.
 We also included the Brg1 and H3K27ac ChIP-seq at undifferentiated MEF.
 Each site is centered at the 154,468 non-overlapping Etv2 ChIP-seq summits in MEF reprogramming.
-The Etv2 peaks into "early", "late" and "persist" groups according to whether Etv2 peaks were present in 24 hours post induction (early stage), 48 hours post induction (late stage) or both stages. (b) The heatmap shows the fold enrichment of Etv2 ChIP-seq, Brg1 ChIP-seq and H3K27ac ChIP-seq, at 3 hours and 12 hours post-induction of Etv2 in day 2.5 EB.
+The Etv2 peaks into "early", "late" and "sustained" groups according to whether Etv2 peaks were present in 24 hours post induction (early stage), 48 hours post induction (late stage) or both stages. (b) The heatmap shows the fold enrichment of Etv2 ChIP-seq, Brg1 ChIP-seq and H3K27ac ChIP-seq, at 3 hours and 12 hours post-induction of Etv2 in day 2.5 EB.
 We also included the Brg1 and H3K27ac ChIP-seq at day 2.5 EB without induction.
 Each site is centered at the 19,651 non-overlapping Etv2 ChIP-seq summits in EB differentiation.
-The Etv2 peaks into "early", "late" and "persist" groups according to whether Etv2 peaks were present in 3 hours post induction (early stage), 12 hours post induction (late stage) or both stages. (c-d) The Venn diagram shows the overlap between late Etv2 peaks in MEF and EB, as well as the overlap between the genes near the late Etv2 peaks. (e) The percent of blood vessel development related genes near the early, late or persist Etv2 peaks in EB and MEF. (f) The model of Etv2 induced reprogramming.
+The Etv2 peaks into "early", "late" and "sustained" groups according to whether Etv2 peaks were present in 3 hours post induction (early stage), 12 hours post induction (late stage) or both stages. (c-d) The Venn diagram shows the overlap between late Etv2 peaks in MEF and EB, as well as the overlap between the genes near the late Etv2 peaks. (e) The percent of blood vessel development related genes near the early, late or sustainedEtv2 peaks in EB and MEF. (f) The model of Etv2 induced reprogramming.
 Etv2 targets the nucleosome during the early stage of reprogramming.
 Brg1 help to maintain the stabilize the Etv2 binding near the endothelial genes, coupled with the increasing of local H3K27ac levels.

 References